First-Time Home Buyer Tips: A Guide

 The deposit is typically equal to 1% – 3% of your total home loan value and goes toward your down payment.
 If you back out of the sale for a reason not listed in your offer letter, you’ll lose your earnest money deposit.

 10. Hire An Inspector

 You need to hire a professional inspector before you get a home.
 An inspection is different from the appraisal required by your lender.
 Here’s how.

 The appraisal: During an appraisal, your appraiser only gives you and your lender a rough idea of how much your home is worth based on certain features of your home, market trends and recent sales of comparable properties (comps).

 The inspection: During an inspection, the inspector tells you about specific problems with the home.
 You can use the results of your inspection to learn more about your home and request concessions from your seller.

 An earnest money deposit letter often includes a home inspection contingency, which would allow you to invalidate an offer and not lose your deposit in the instance of extensive repairs.

 11. Stick To Your Budget

 Don’t go over your budget for a home, even if it seems perfect for you, and be sure you budget in enough money for repairs or renovations.
 The right home is out there for you, so keep searching until you find a home that fits your budget and your list of must-haves.

 12. Save Physical Copies Of Your Paperwork

 Once you get moving on a home, don’t forget about the paperwork.
-Yes, cloud-based storage is the obvious choice for keeping tabs on documents.
-You should keep a physical copy of your mortgage statements, deed, Closing Disclosure and other documents in a locked, fireproof file cabinet.
+Yes, cloud-based storage is the obvious choice for keeping tabs on documents – but you should keep a physical copy of your mortgage statements, deed, Closing Disclosure and other documents in a locked, fireproof file cabinet.

 Let anyone else named on your loan know where the documents are and how to access them in the event of an emergency.